 A convincing show of flexibility by the United States could make it more comfortable for China, the world’s largest emitter, to offer its own update on how it plans to meet its emissions-reduction goals.
 Many elements of China’s Paris pledge will become easier to implement now that the country’s economy is slowing.
 But others, such as development of new renewable energy technologies, could become harder.
 Any system for international cooperation on climate change that is impractical for China and the United States — the world’s top two emitters — is a system that will fail to make much progress on the global problem of climate change.

 For years the problem with global warming diplomacy has been that diplomats have focused on the question of whether countries can comply with their commitments.
 That has made governments conservative about what they promise, so they can be sure to comply.
-The conventional wisdom that the best agreements would be legally binding made that
+The conventional wisdom that the best agreements would be legally binding made that tendency even worse, since countries tend to take their binding international legal commitments particularly seriously.

 The U.S. government can point to many other policies that remain even if the Clean Power Plan gets stalled.